CleverCloud/doc.clever-cloud.com/commons/clever-tools/lifecycle.md

  - `UDPSyslog`: for UDP syslog endpoint
  - `HTTP`: for TCP syslog endpoint (note that this endpoint has optional username/password parameters as HTTP Basic Authentication)
  - `ElasticSearch`: for ElasticSearch endpoint (note that this endpoint requires username/password parameters as HTTP Basic Authentication)

+ElasticSearch drains use the Elastic bulk API.
+To match this endpoint, specify `/_bulk` at the end of your ElasticSearch endpoint.

 You can list the currently activated drains with this command.